graphql/graphql-spec/spec/Section 6 -- Execution.md

   - Let {payload} be the completed result returned by {dataExecution}.
   - Append {payload} to {initialIncremental}.
 - If {initialIncremental} is not empty:
-  - Add an entry to {intialResponse} named `incremental` containing the value {incremental}.
+  - Add an entry to {initialResponse} named `incremental` containing the value {incremental}.
-- Yield {intialResponse}.
+- Yield {initialResponse}.
 - While {subsequentPayloads} is not empty:
 - If a termination signal is received:
   - For each {record} in {subsequentPayloads}: